 It’s perfectly normal to feel sleepy as the day progresses due to the build-up of adenosine, but the adenosine receptor is blocked by caffeine which prevents sleepiness.

-Caffeine also helps to release adrenaline – which although helpful in short bursts, it’s not helpful if it’s too stimulating and you feel more anxious, shaky and your blood pressure also goes up, particularly if you already have high blood pressure.
-Other side effects of too much caffeine are headaches, insomnia, faster heartbeats.
+Caffeine also helps to release adrenaline – although helpful in short bursts, it’s not helpful if it’s too stimulating and you feel more anxious, shaky and your blood pressure also goes up, particularly if you already have high blood pressure.
+Other side effects of too much caffeine are headaches, insomnia, palpitations.

 However, it’s not just about caffeine.
 In coffee there’s helpful substances (polyphenols) which reduce blood pressure and increase blood flow to the brain.
 Lighter roasted coffee beans have the higher polyphenol content.

 Here’s the amount of caffeine in various drinks: